zhangtrex/popcorn/README.txt

 3. Run 'CREATE DATABASE popcorn' in MySQL CLI.
 This will create a database called popcorn Change the password in popcorn_api/popcorn_api/settings.py in the 'DATABASES' section Run 'python popcorn_api/manage.py migrate' to migrate all the schema to the database Now, the database is all set.
+If you still receive errors during migrate, delete the migrations folder (as well as drop and recreate the popcorn database using your SQL client) and run the following commands in order:

+'python popcorn_api/manage.py makemigrations popcorn' 'python popcorn_api/manage.py makemigrations'
+'python popcorn_api/manage.py migrate popcorn'
+'python popcorn_api/manage.py migrate'

 4. Run 'python popcorn_api/manage.py runserver' to start the server go to localhost:8000/movies to see the query result for table movies